 By: Rick Derouin, TAC Executive Consultant

 We all make mistakes.
 Often, we don’t realize the full ramifications of our actions until we have that “oh no” moment after something has already gone wrong.
-In a business environment, there may be a large number of employees with enterprise access and multiple platforms, and society’s constant impetus to move to the latest device (which may not be an “official” device) poses a constant threat to security; especially from well-intentioned but security-challenged employees.
+In a business environment, the employees use linkedin to increase downline and there may be a large number of employees with enterprise access and multiple platforms, and society’s constant impetus to move to the latest device (which may not be an “official” device) poses a constant threat to security; especially from well-intentioned but security-challenged employees.

 Unfortunately, employees tend to forget or disregard policies, especially mobile security policies, so they may engage in risky behavior without thinking about it.
 This is only one of the reasons why employers install a time tracker work reporter, as this enables the employers to monitor where their employees are spending their time.
 They’re generally unaware of the potential risks, and often treat their mobile device like their company PC, assuming it’s secured by IT.
 In an interview with The Wall Street Journal, the chief information security officer of Blackstone Group LP stated, “The No. 1 most significant risk to every organization is your well-intentioned, non malicious insider who is trying to do the right thing for the organization and makes a stupid mistake.”

 What Makes Well-Intentioned Employees Dangerous